burdiuz/js-embedded-debug/README.md

     </script>
     <script src="<path to copied edconsole-bundle.js>"></script>
 ```
-4. Once page your project loaded use Ctrl+Shift+ArrowUp to open console in new tab/window or Ctrl+Shift+ArrowDown to open console in a frame.
+4. Once page of your project loaded use Ctrl+Shift+ArrowUp to open console in new tab/window or Ctrl+Shift+ArrowDown to open console in a frame.

 ## Streamer
 I've planned tree ways of delivering data between streamer and subscriber -- via MessagePort, WebSocket and SharedWorker,